 Triphala: The Three-Fruit Formula for Digestion, Regularity & Gentle Detox

 Triphala is an equal-parts blend of three dried fruits: Haritaki (Terminalia chebula), Amla (Emblica officinalis) and Baheda (Terminalia bellirica).
-Each fruit is said to balance one of the three doshas, so together they suit almost everyone — which is why Ayurveda treats Triphala as a true all-rounder rather than a remedy for one narrow purpose.
+Each fruit is said to balance one of the three doshas — Vata, Pitta and Kapha — so together they suit almost everyone.
+That is why Ayurveda treats Triphala not as a remedy for one narrow problem, but as a true all-rounder for everyday balance.

 Haritaki (Harde)

-The “king of herbs,” Haritaki brings the gentle downward, clearing action that keeps mornings regular.
+The “king of herbs,” Haritaki brings the gentle downward, clearing action that keeps mornings regular and the gut feeling light.
 Learn more on our Haritaki guide, or shop Haritaki Churna.

 Amla (Amalaki)